-Thought Papers - 30 %, Research Proposal - 30%, Seminar Presentations - 30%, Participation - 10%
+Research Proposal - 30%, Seminar Presentations - 50%, Participation - 20%

+The research proposal is due in class on the last day of class, April 14, 2008.
 Late papers will be subjected to a 10% penalty per day, including weekends.
 Late papers must be turned in to the Psychology main office, 275 Administration Building.
-No assignments slipped under office doors or left on desks will be accepted.
+No papers slipped under office doors or left on desks will be accepted.
+Emailed assignments will not be accepted.